|Nutrition Facts (per serving)|

 This beet & pear smoothie recipe is originally from Food for the Soul cookbook and has been translated into English from the original Dutch and reprinted with the kind permission of the publisher.

-- 2 fresh raw beets
+2 cups raw beets

-- 4 pears
+4 medium pears

-- 6 tablespoons honey
+6 tablespoons honey

-- 1 1/4 cups (300 ml) cold water
+1 1/4 cups (300 milliliters) cold water

-Wash and peel the beets and pears
+Wash and peel the beets and pears.

 Finely dice the beets and cut the pears into small pieces.

 Add the honey, the lemon juice, water and a little bit of ice (if using).
 Mix until smooth and frothy.
+Serve immediately.